Menu

 • SAAL Brewing - A choice of meat or vegetarian tacos will be ready to serve, and the company of fellow riders will again be grand.
 Indoor and outdoor seating options.
 Food included in your ride fee.
 Buy your own local beer or cider.

-For our 40th ride edition we have updated the event name to reflect our long and varied history.
 The first McClinchy Mile was hosted by B.I.K.E.S.
 Club of Snohomish County Oct.
 3 1982 out of Monroe, WA.
 It was named after an early club member Stuart McClinchy who died too young.
+In addition to Monroe, the ride was based out of Arlington for many years, and had an "Oso Strong" edition to Darrington after the Oso mudslide in 2015.

 What Does Your Ride Fee Pay For?